jeantessier/book-reviews/node_graphql_federation/README.md

 ### Searching

 Here is a sample `search` query.
-It shows the titles of matching books, the bodies of macthing reviews, and the names of matching users.
+It shows the titles of matching books, the bodies of matching reviews, and the names of matching users.

 ```graphql
 query MySearch($q: String!) {